FAQs & the LAW

-To qualify for a service dog, you must have either a mental or physical disability that can interfere or does interferes with at least one aspect of your life.
-Having anxiety issues or surffereing from depression in the past qualifies you to have a service animal.
+To qualify for a Service Animal, you must have either a mental or physical disability that can interfere or does interfer with at least one aspect of your life.
+Having anxiety issues or suffering from depression in the past qualifies you to have a Service Animal.
 You do not need an official diagnosis from a healthcare provider.

 What are the qualifications for a Service Animal?